saintzaw/tp/docs/UserGuide.md

 Are you a current information security undergraduate at NUS?
 Or are you a prospective student, about to begin your journey into information security?
 Well, Modganiser is exactly what you are looking for!

 So why Modganiser?
 We have seen and heard of cases of undergraduates not being able to graduate on time as they have missed out certain requirements.
-For information security undergraduates who aim to obtain their degree in 4 years, Modganiser provides you a platform to effortlessly plan for the modules you wish to take during your undergraduate journey, all whil ensuring that you meet the [graduation requirements](https://www.comp.nus.edu.sg/cugresource/per-cohort/isc/isc-21-22/) on time.
+For information security undergraduates who aim to obtain their degree in 4 years, Modganiser provides you a platform to effortlessly plan for the modules you wish to take during your undergraduate journey, all while ensuring that you meet the [graduation requirements](https://www.comp.nus.edu.sg/cugresource/per-cohort/isc/isc-21-22/) on time.

 Modganiser works via the [Command Line Interface (CLI)](#8-glossary), and while it is a big difference compared to traditional Graphical User Interface (GUI) applications, If you can type fast, Modganiser is much more efficient!